-4 Wheelz http://4wheelznodivi.sites.nut247h.net 4 Wheelz - Driving lessons in Birmingham & West Midlands Wed, 14 Jul 2021 09:05:20 +0000 en-US hourly 1 https://wordpress.org/?v=5.8.4 Significant delays to driving tests and licences http://4wheelznodivi.sites.nut247h.net/general/significant-delays-driving-tests-licences/ http://4wheelznodivi.sites.nut247h.net/general/significant-delays-driving-tests-licences/#respond Tue, 06 Jul 2021 13:24:32 +0000 https://www.4wheelz.co.uk/?p=12557
+4 Wheelz https://4wheelznodivi.sites.nut247h.net 4 Wheelz - Driving lessons in Birmingham & West Midlands Wed, 14 Jul 2021 09:05:20 +0000 en-US hourly 1 https://wordpress.org/?v=5.8.4 Significant delays to driving tests and licences https://4wheelznodivi.sites.nut247h.net/general/significant-delays-driving-tests-licences/ https://4wheelznodivi.sites.nut247h.net/general/significant-delays-driving-tests-licences/#respond Tue, 06 Jul 2021 13:24:32 +0000 https://www.4wheelz.co.uk/?p=12557

 Students have been left increasingly frustrated by the lack of driving tests and, for those who pass, delays in receiving their driving licences.